Wilhem Randolph Adonis Kemp

 - Height 5' 9", Weight 179 lb.

-Kemp began his career in 1987 with Sparta and played for them in 1989-1990.
+Kemp began his Dutch career in 1987 with Sparta.
+In 1988, Kemp played one season with Dutch second-class Feyenoord team together with some Aruban native players like Elton Wilson, Haime and Farley Wiersma.
+He returned to Sparta for two seasons, 1989-1990.
 He moved to ADO in 1991, starting a four-year run.
 In 1993, he joined the Dutch national squad and would play in 48 contests for them.
 He played in three European Championships, two Haarlem Baseball Weeks, two World Port Tournaments, a Baseball World Cup and the Olympics.
 In 1994, Kemp tied for the Hoofdklasse lead with 13 homers and 47 runs.

 The Aruban tied Jamal Strong for the lead in the 1997 World Port Tournament with three steals; he batted .235/~.350/.412 in the event.
 He drove in eight runs in the 1997 European Championship, tying him for 8th place.